If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 If you are interested in (helping) maintaining the KDE3 repository for openSUSE, you are welcome to do so.
 Contact the KDE team in the #opensuse-kde channel on Freenode or on the email@example.com mailing list.

 Easiest way to install KDE3 on any openSUSE version is to use 1-click install:

-To choose kdm3 as the default session manager one needs to write
+To choose kdm3 as the default session manager one needs to install it (kdebase3-kdm) and then write

 DISPLAYMANAGER="kdm3" line to the file /etc/sysconfig/displaymanager (this can be done with the Yast module etc/sysconfig tool Editor as well).

 There is a dedicated list for KDE3 on openSUSE.